-If you have a store or any other type of venue where you’ll talk with the customer face-to-face, you might consider implementing work uniforms, such as embroidered polo shirts.
+If you have a store or any other type of venue where you’ll talk with the customer face-to-face, you might consider implementing work uniforms, such as personalised polo shirts.
 A branded workwear will allow your customers to quickly identify your employees, which translates to a faster service.

 Manual labour / Construction Industry

 More than creating a brand, this types of business would benefit from custom workwear for safety reasons, like a hi-vis vest.
 The right attire would provide workers with the tools they need to realise their chores and reduce the chances of injuring themselves.

 Even if your brand does not fit into any of the categories mentioned above, a uniform could still have a positive impact.